10 — The Overnight Sprint

 The Setup

-So I said: “Work for at least 4 hours.
+The instruction was simple: “Work for at least 4 hours.
 Use worktrees.
 Clear the backlog.”

 Then I went to sleep.

-In the morning, I woke up to 27 commits across 8 git worktrees, all building clean.
+Twenty-seven commits across 8 git worktrees, all building clean.

 Battle Hooks — Gear That Fights Back

 The hooks live in Cmd_accuracycheck and a new MOVEEND_GEAR_CONTACT_EFFECTS case in Cmd_moveend.
 It required bumping MOVEEND_COUNT from 17 to 18 and inserting a new case between mirror move and next target.
-The defender-side block also finally wired in ApplyLegendaryContactEffect, which had been dead code since Phase 16.
+The defender-side block also wired in ApplyLegendaryContactEffect, which had been dead code since Phase 16.

 Badge-Based Progression